AKRJAV/Machine-Learning-Models-for-Bank-Churn-Prediction-A-Python-Application-for-Retention-Strategies/README.md

 # Machine-Learning-Models-for-Bank-Churn-Prediction-A-Python-Application-for-Retention-Strategies

 ## **Project Overview**
 This project focuses on predicting customer churn in the banking sector using a Gradient Boosting model.
-The project includes a comprehensive pipeline starting from data cleaning and preprocessing to the deployment of a Python-based GUI application.
-The application processes customer data, predicts churn probabilities, assigns risk levels, and visualizes results, offering actionable insights for banks.
+The steps include data cleaning, preprocessing, and the deployment of a Python-based GUI application.
+The application processes customer data, predicts churn probabilities, assigns risk levels, and generates visualizations, providing actionable insights for banks.

+The Gradient Boosting model, identified as the best fit based on its performance across various evaluation metrics, was integrated into the GUI application.
+The application accepts an input file containing customer details such as CreditScore, Geography, Gender, Age, Tenure, Balance, and other relevant features.
+It generates an enriched output CSV file that includes additional columns, such as ChurnProbability, RiskLevel, and categorized feature ranges.
+Furthermore, the processed plots, summary data, and the output CSV can be saved in a single Excel file with separate sheets, facilitating detailed analysis and reporting.

 ---